dortania/oc-laptop-guide-legacy/prepare-install-macos/display-configuration.md

 | Intel Iris Plus Graphics 655\* | 3EA50009 | 0900A53E | 3 | 57MB | 0MB | 1536MB | LVDS1 DP2 |
 | Unlisted iGPU | 3EA60005 | 0500A63E | 3 | 57MB | 0MB | 1536MB | LVDS1 DP2 |

-## CLOVER Resolution
+## OpenCore Resolution

-After completing Whatevergreen patching, it's a good time to set the default resolution on CLOVER.
+After completing Whatevergreen patching, it's a good time to set the default resolution on OpenCore.
 Open your config.plist and browse to GUI.
 Set the ScreenResolution string to the native resolution of your laptop.
 If you aren't sure, look up your laptop's specs on the manufacturer website.

 Now that you have your GPU sorted, let's move on to the backlight.